programmfabrik/easydb-documentation/en/technical/api/session/session.md

 On success, an e-mail is sent out to the user identified by `forgot` containing a link to set a new password.
 If a primary e-mail is found, the link to reset the password is sent to this e-mail address.

 If the confirmation of this e-mail address was requested, but the user has not yet confirmed it, the confirmation request will be resent to the user.
-If no valid primary e-mail is found, an error is returned.

 ## Permissions